Santa Cruz Mountains Art Center Volunteer

 The Problem

-Our goal for the project was to provide SCMAC with an improved system for organizing events and managing their volunteers more effectively.
-SCMAC wanted us to create a simple, user-friendly mobile application to address their needs.
-The project lead and SCMAC signed off on a statement of work (SOW) that outlined all the details and expectations of the project.
+The goal of this project was to replace SCMAC’s paper-based sign-up process with a simple, user-friendly mobile app that improves event organization, volunteer management, and communication.
+I worked from a statement of work (SOW) agreed upon by the project lead and the client that defined the project scope, success criteria, and responsibilities.
 Based on the SOW, our team was responsible for creating a minimum viable product featuring two distinct user interfaces: volunteers and SCMAC administrators.

 Minimum Viable Product